dohyunkim116/ukbiobank-phenotyping-book/_book/02-curate_demog_table.md

 demog <- demog %>% rename(date_init = f.53.0.0, date_repeat = f.53.1.0)
 ```

-Define administrative censoring date (study end date).
+Define administrative censoring date (study end date) based on [inpatient record origin](https://biobank.ndph.ox.ac.uk/showcase/field.cgi?id=40022).
 These dates are updated periodically.
 The most recent censoring dates can be found [here](https://biobank.ndph.ox.ac.uk/ukb/exinfo.cgi?src=Data_providers_and_dates#:~:text=Censoring%20dates&text=The%20censoring%20date%20is%20the,day%20of%20the%20previous%20month.) in the "Showcase censoring date" field of the table under the "Hospital inpatient data" section.
 The below censoring dates were based on the page accessed on Feb 22 2022.
 We will define dictionary that will be used to match hospital admission keys to admin censoring dates, and the mapping from country to administrative censoring date:

-* Pateint Episode Database for Wales (PEDW): Feb 28 2018
+* Patient Episode Database for Wales (PEDW): Feb 28 2018
 * Scottish Morbidity Record (SMR): Jul 31 2021
 * Hospital Episode Statistics for England (HES): Sep 30 2021